 For starters, the square is dripping with history.
 It was here that the infamously fanatical friar, Girolamo Savonarola, organised the ‘Bonfire of the Vanities’.
 This event involved rounding up thousands of the city’s ‘sinful’ objects (such as mirrors, wigs, and suggestive paintings) and setting them on fire.
 A year later, Savonarola was executed on this same spot after being accused of heresy.

 The Piazza della Signoria is the city’s political centre too.
 The Palazzo Vecchio, which looms over the square, still serves as the town hall and was also the seat of the signoria (rotating government) in Renaissance times.
-Although, it later became the Medici’s private residence once they established their dominion over Florence.
+It later became the Medici’s private residence once they established their dominion over Florence.

 There’s also plenty of astonishing art scattered throughout the square.
-The famous copy of the David and Hercules and Cacus by Bandinelli stand guard outside the palace, while the Loggia dei Lanzi, a small, open-air gallery, features works from masters like Cellini and Giambologna.
+The famous copy of the David and Hercules and Cacus statues by Bandinelli stand guard outside the palace, while the Loggia dei Lanzi, a small, open-air gallery, features works from masters like Cellini and Giambologna.

 7. Marvel at the Cathedral Santa Maria del Fiore